GIScience/orstools-qgis-plugin/docs/index.md

     details: Learn how to efficiently utilize the main features and functionalities of the ORStools plugin to streamline your workflow within QGIS.
     link: usage.md

-  - title: Toolbox Algorithms
+  - title: Processing Tools
-    details: Learn how to utilize the ORSTools toolbox algorithms.
+    details: Learn how to utilize the ORSTools processing features.
     link: processing_algorithms/processing_overview.md

   - title: Developer Information